-Sex Education season two was only released in 2020, but fans are already demanding Netflix commission a third.
-Over 40 million subscribers on the streaming platform watched the hit show’s freshman effort, making it one of Netflix’s most successful original productions ever
+Sex Education season two was only released in 2020, but fans immediately demanded Netflix commission a third.
+Over 40million subscribers on the streaming platform watched the hit show’s freshman effort, making it one of Netflix’s most successful original productions ever

 - Read more: Sex Education cast on season two: “I’d like people to watch the show and realise that they can come out fighting too”